Graceful shutdown and zero downtime deployments in Kubernetes

 When a new Pod is assigned to its Node, the kubelet retrieves the details.

 The kubelet doesn't create the Pod itself.
-It relies on three components: the Container Runtime Interface, Container Network Interface and Container Storage Interface.
+It relies on the Container Runtime Interface, Container Network Interface, and Container Storage Interface.

-Once all three components have successfully completed, the Pod is Running in your Node and has an IP address assigned.
+Once all three components have been completed, the Pod is Running in your Node and has an IP address assigned.

 The kubelet reports the IP address back to the control plane.

-If the Pod isn't part of any Service, this is the end of the journey.
+If the Pod isn't part of any Service, this is the journey's end.

-The Pod is created and ready to use.
+The Pod has been created and is ready to use.

-When the Pod is part of the Service, there are a few more steps needed.
+When the Pod is part of the Service, a few more steps are needed.

 When you create a Service, there are usually two pieces of information that you should pay attention to:

-— the port used by the Pods to receive traffic.
+2. The targetPort — the port the Pods use to receive traffic.

 A typical YAML definition for the Service looks like this: